New for 2017

 The Sport Hybrid SH-AWD system uses electric power to increase performance as well as efficiency.
-The configuration is similar to that used in the NSX and RLX, with a gasoline engine teamed with multiple electric motors.
-In the MDX, a 3.0-liter V6 and seven-speed dual-clutch transmission work with one electric motor to power the front wheels, while another pair of electric motors power the rear wheels.
+The configuration is similar to that used in the NSX and RLX with a gasoline engine teamed with multiple electric motors.
+In the MDX, a 3.0-liter V6 and seven-speed dual-clutch transmission work with one electric motor to power the front wheels, while another pair of electric motors powers the rear wheels.

-Peak output is estimated at 325 horsepower (35 more than non-hybrid models) and Acura predicts EPA-rated fuel economy of 26 mpg combined (25 mpg city, 26 mpg highway).* The system also uses the electric motors for torque vectoring, allowing the computers to shift torque to each side to improve handling.
+Peak output is estimated at 325 horsepower (35 more than non-hybrid models) with an EPA-rated fuel economy of 26 mpg combined (25 mpg city, 26 mpg highway).* The system also uses the electric motors for torque vectoring, allowing the computers to shift torque to each side to improve handling.
 A new Active Sport Suspension is available, along with an Integrated Dynamics System that includes programmable driving modes.

 In addition to the hybrid model, Acura offers the 2017 MDX with a standalone 3.5-liter V6 and nine-speed automatic transmission.
 This engine produces 290 hp and 267 pound-feet of torque and is available with front-wheel drive or a non-hybrid version of the SH-AWD® system that retains the torque-vectoring capability.
 Cylinder deactivation and an engine start-stop system help wring extra efficiency out of the V6.